Granny Square Join As You Go: 7 Easy Methods

 Pro Tip: When using JAYG, you typically work in rows or columns.
 Complete one full row, then join the next row to it.
 Working in strips is generally easier than working in concentric rings for rectangular projects.
 For a baby blanket (typically 90 × 120 cm), you might work 7 rows of 8 squares each.

-What Is Comparison of JAYG Methods?
+Comparison of JAYG Methods

 Choosing the right joining method depends on your project type and aesthetic goals.
 Here’s a comprehensive comparison to help you decide: